 Used oils and petroleum lubricants are not classified as hazardous wastes by EPA if they are properly recycled.
 Motor oil, transmission fluid, lubricating oil, cutting oil, hydraulic oil and mineral oil fall into this classification.
 Collect used oils in 1 gallon or 5 gallon containers depending on the volume of material generated.
 Call us for approval before using a 55 gallon drum.
 The container must be labeled USED OIL ONLY and must be closed except to add used oil to the container.
 For proper disposal, please request a waste chemical pickup.
 A representative of EHS will pick up the waste lubricants as part of their pickup schedule.
-For ADEM's Used Oil Guidance Document, visit http://www.adem.state.al.us/LandDivision/Guidance/UOGFS.doc.
+A separate guidance document for used oil management is available from this office.
+Also see ADEM's Used Oil Guidance Document.